 The table below shows the Modbus blocks that you can rename or re-wire.

 |Product||Article number||Modbus Block > Rename||Block called internally from the Modbus library > Re-wire||Block called internally from the Standard / SIMATIC NET library > Re-wire|

 |Modbus/TCP CP Redundant||

 (*) The EQ_STRNG block is only in older versions of the product.

-(**) If both EQ_STRNG and AG_CNTRL are used by the Modbus blocks are used, then AG_CNTRL is already re-wired in the Modbus library.
+(**) If both EQ_STRNG and AG_CNTRL are used by the Modbus blocks, then AG_CNTRL is already re-wired in the Modbus library.
 More information about this is available in the relevant product manual.

 You must follow a specific order when re-wiring the blocks that are called internally in the Modbus blocks.
 Re-wire the blocks - if necessary - in the order listed.

 - EQ_STRNG, AG_CNTRL, AG_(L)SEND, AG_(L)RECV, TSEND, TRCV, TCON, TDISCON

 - Internally called blocks (FB106, FB107, FB1734, FB908, FB906, FB103, FB104, FB105, FB913, FB914, FB915, FB99, FB103, FC99)

 You do not have to re-wire all the blocks.
 Even if you re-wire only a few internally called blocks, you must nevertheless keep to the order given above.
 In this case, you leave out the blocks that are not re-wired.